 Some of these employers have confidentiality policies and agreements signed by the employee which is good news if we need to sue, but often times the agreements define confidentiality to include everything but the kitchen sink, threatening its enforceability.

 Either way, the proprietary information has been released into the wild by an angry former employee who could not care less about confidentiality agreements.
 Not to mention trade secret litigation is by far, one of the costliest types of lawsuits, for employers, leaving the employer with big legal fees and damage that cannot be undone if the information goes viral.
+It is important now more than ever to look into protecting company trade secrets.

-Why Company's Trade Secrets Continue to Escape.
+Why Company's Trade Secrets Continue to Escape:

 - The Employer trusted the employee(s) and never expected the relationship to go south.